kyleboas/tacticsjournal.com/_posts/2024/07/2024-07-01-spain-shows-why-a-pass-forward-is-significant.md

     <figcaption>Figure 2.2a - Pedri takes a touch and passes back to the center-back, who then passes out to Lamine Yamal. </figcaption>
 </figure>

 Rodri turns and with his third touch he chooses to play the most forward pass central to Pedri.
 No hesitation.
-If there was space open behind when Pedri received the ball, he could turn to play the center-forward in.
+If there was space open behind Pedri when he received the ball, he could turn to play the center-forward in.
 When Pedri receives the ball, he takes his touch forward, and Georgia's midfield collapses on him.
 He allows them to collapse and then passes backward.

 <figure>
     <img src="https://raw.githubusercontent.com/kyleboas/images/main/uploads/2024/07/01/Image-01Jul2024_00:44:06.png">